Ankz0911/autoplay-cookie-clicker-using-selenium/README.md

-this project uses selenium and pycharm , and time module to keep a track on the time elapsed . in the code, it runs for a total of 5 mins, and after every 5 seconds, it checks the available items by comparing the cost with the counter, and automatically purchases the product with the highest cost. to run it , you can either paste the code into pycharm and alter the code to chromedriver.exe as per your system.
+this project uses selenium and pycharm , and time module to keep a track on the time elapsed . in the code, it runs for a total of 5 mins, and after every 5 seconds, it checks the available items by comparing the cost with the counter, and automatically purchases the product with the highest cost. to run it , you can either paste the code into pycharm and alter the code to chromedriver.exe as per your system. you can also watch the video preview of this code at : https://youtu.be/S_b6XtT4LzM